duration

 Array representing durations of time using fixed-length time units.

-values are stored internally as double
+duration values are stored internally as double type array

 representing numbers of elapsed days as a fixed-length time unit.
 By